mitchwilson/territory/README.md

+# Territory

+A chess app to illustrate your chess pieces' influence and control -- your territory -- on the chess board.

+Supported Chess Pieces:

+- Black King
+- White King

+## Plan for the Future

+Will be adding all the other chess pieces.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: